June 08, 2015

 a straight line down Lakewood toward Lincoln Avenue

-Tracks begin to appear as late as 2012
+Tracks begin to disappear as 2012

 - view north and south on Diversey Parkway